Gander Green Lane: History

 In 1997, the Gander Green Lane end of the stadium was levelled off and new terracing was installed.

 On 10 July 2002, the ground played host to AFC Wimbledon's first match following the relocation of Wimbledon F.C. to Milton Keynes.
-In a pre-season friendly, Sutton defeated the reformed Dons 4–0 in front of a notably large crowd of 4,657.
+In a pre-season friendly, Sutton defeated the reformed Dons 4–0 in front of a large crowd of 4,657.

 In addition to football, the ground was used in the past for athletics.
 To fix the effects of the terraces being further away from the pitch than usual, in 2014 the ground was refurbished: the athletics track was removed and new dugouts and player tunnels were built; to move some of the stands closer to the pitch, new covered standing terraces were built behind each goal on the eastern and western sides of the pitch.
 The oval curvature of the two open standing terraces which sweep around the western side of the pitch allude to the ground's former use for athletics.

 On 22 April 2015, Sutton United announced that Sutton Common Rovers would be ground sharing Gander Green Lane from the start of the 2015–16 season.
 In the summer of 2015 a new artificial pitch was installed, and was officially opened on 14 July 2015 by Alan Pardew, former manager of Crystal Palace.

-A mural to commemorate Craig Dundas' 400th appearance for the club in a 2–0 home win over Dartford on 23 January 2016 can be seen on the side of a terrace next to Rose's Tea Hut.
-It shows Dundas celebrating a goal with the number "400" in bold black letters.

 Gander Green Lane was officially renamed the Knights Community Stadium in 2017 after the club agreed a 3-year sponsorship deal with the Knights Foundation, who in return ran Sutton United's academy until 2020.
 In 2020 the name reverted to the Borough Sports Ground.
+As of Saturday 7 August 2021, The Borough Sports Ground will be formally known as the ‘VBS Community Stadium’.
+This 4-season deal takes the sponsorship through to 31 July 2025.

-Following Sutton United's promotion to the English Football League, a number of large scale changes had to take place to bring the ground up to EFL ground grading.
+Following Sutton United's promotion to the English Football League in 2021, a number of large scale changes had to take place to bring the ground up to EFL ground grading.
 The artificial pitch was torn up and replaced by grass, the Shoebox was demolished, a new stand was constructed in the away end, and new floodlights and turnstiles were installed.

-The record league match attendance for the ground is 3,905 and was set on 9 October 2021, during the team's first season in the Football League, when Sutton beat Port Vale in a 4-3 thriller.

-The main hall, currently known as the Times Square Lounge, is home to the Boom Boom Club music venue.
+The main hall, currently known as the MBA Lounge, is home to the Boom Boom Club music venue.